big-data-and-economics/big-data-class-materials/README.md

 1. A 2.5% bonus on your final grade for issuing a *pull request* to any open source material -- including these lecture notes.
 This can be to fix a typo or to fix a bug in the code.
 2. A 2.5% participation bonus on your final grade that I will award at my discretion.
 3. I offer a bonus point for each typo corrected on problem sets *and* solutions.
 This is capped at 10 points per student per problem set.
-You must pull request and/or raise an Issue on GitHub to get credit.
+You must pull request and/or raise an Issue on the corresponding GitHub repository to get credit.

 I have given instructions on how to execute a pull request of a *specific* commit (instead of your entire commit history) in the [FAQ](#pull-request-of-a-specific-commit).